 Filing a complaint against a lawyer

 Although the vast majority of lawyers offer high quality services, a lawyer may act incompetently when representing you or violate a law or professional rule.
-Do you have good reason to believe that the lawyer you hired committed professional misconduct?
+Do you have good reason to believe that a lawyer committed professional misconduct?
 If so, you have a recourse: file a complaint with the Barreau.

-First and foremost, it is important to contact your lawyer and ask for an explanation.
+First, if the person is your lawyer, we suggest you contact them first to ask for an explanation.
 If the explanation provided is unsatisfactory, or you are unable to reach your lawyer, you can file a complaint with the Barreau.
 If you have any doubts, contact the Barreau du Québec.

 You can file a complaint with the Office of the syndic of the Barreau.
 The Office of the syndic is an independent service offered by the Barreau, which conducts an investigation and, if appropriate, files a formal complaint with the Disciplinary Council.

 If, following your complaint, the Office of the syndic decides to open a file because it considers your complaint well founded, it is the Office of the syndic that will perform the investigation and gather the necessary evidence.
 If it considers the evidence to be sufficient, the Office of the syndic will file a complaint with the Disciplinary Council.
 It is the Office of the syndic that will make representations before the Disciplinary Council and will have to prove that the lawyer committed professional misconduct.